MMorafah/homepage/_pages/about.md

 - Large Scale Federated Learning Over Diverse Heterogeneous Devices
 - Efficient Training and Fine-tuning of Large Models in Federated Learning
-- Inference Speedup for Large Generative Models
+- Fast Sampling for Diffusion Models
 - Effect of Generative AI in Business Market

 I previously received a M.S. in Electrical and Computer Engineering at UCSD in 2021, and a B.S. in Electrical Engineering at Tehran Polytechnique.